Bourne115/Bourne115/README.md

 -->

 - 🔭 I’m currently working on [Rishiqing](https://www.rishiqing.com)
-- 🌱 I’m currently learning TypeScript、Rxjs、RxDB、Vue3.0、NodeJs...
+- 🌱 I’m currently use and learning TypeScript、Rxjs、RxDB、Vue3.0、NodeJs...
 - 💬 Ask me about I don't want to be the front end of the cutaway
 - 📫 How to reach me: https://www.theshy98.top
 - 😄 Pronouns: QiLe(其乐)